 About Bhikkhu Jayasāra

-Bhikkhu Jayasāra, or “Bhante J” as most call him, is an American born Buddhist monastic who currently resides at Bhavana Society of West Virginia.
+Bhikkhu Jayasāra, or “Bhante J” as most call him, is an American born Buddhist monastic who ordained under Bhante Gunaratana (Bhante G) at Bhavana Society of West Virginia.
 He was born in 1978 and raised Catholic.
 He came to Buddhism in his late 20s and officially took refuge and precepts to become a practicing Buddhist lay disciple on Vesak in 2008. in 2011 He took the Eight Lifetime Precepts with Bhante Gunaratana and was given the name Jayantha.

-By this point the practice had instilled in him a desire to become a monastic.
+By this point, the practice had instilled in him a desire to become a monastic.
 Bhante J began to regularly attend retreats and weekend visits to Bhavana and learned all he could about the monastic life.
-While searching for the journeys of people on their journey into homelessness, he found little to no print or video documentation of this journey that would be of use to him on his own, and so decided to document his own journey, both for his own benefit and those who may find benefit from this documentation in the future.
+While searching for the experiences of people on their journey into homelessness, he found little to no print or video documentation that would be of use to him on his own, and so decided to document his journey, both for his benefit and for those who may benefit from this documentation in the future.